About the Exam

 Is it exactly the same as the CMRE?

 Not exactly.
-Firstly, the PESA is online and the CMRE is only available as a paper-based exam.
+Firstly, the PESA is online and the CMRE is a paper-based exam.
 Second, the PESA contains only about 1/3 of the number of questions.
 Although some questions were previously used on the CMRE, none will be included in future versions of the CMRE.

 However, the PESA does include questions that are similar to those you will find on the CMRE and it is designed to enable candidates to experience the type of entry-level multiple choice questions that are on the CMRE, including the proportion of questions from each competency area and the appropriate balance of different midwifery care scenarios such as hospital/out-of-hospital settings and normal/abnormal situations.